ashishrpandey/consul-training/counting-dashboard-connect.md

-## Controlling the inter-service-communication with consul-connet using sidecar-proxy
+## Controlling the inter-service-communication with consul-connect using sidecar-proxy

 Make sure that the config file for both the services are properly placed and loaded by the consul